abcnorio/nspawn-aiml/Readme.md

 If the update of the repos ever does not proceed, break with CTRL-C and restart the command.
 If it still has problems, switch to a different mirror.
 At some point the call above leads to asking you to configure your keyboard.
 Just follow instructions on the screen.

-Now we create users.
+Now we create users, because our `root` user within the container cannot access the GPU.
 Use names as you like it and apply a password for each user.

 ```bash
 # create users, change according to your needs